HeaseoChung/DL-Optimization/Python/TensorRT/x86/README.md

 ## New Features
 - Build TensorRT using Dynamic shape
+- Build TensorRT with PTQ quantization using calibration
 - Inference TensorRT using Dynamic shape
 - Build TensorRT using Pytorch object